bankszach/clearlist_v0.4_scaffold/README_demo.md

 ## License

-This demo system follows the same license as the CLEARLIST project (CC BY-SA 4.0).
+This AI Wisdom Agents system follows the same license as the CLEARLIST project (CC BY-SA 4.0).

+---

+**🎉 This represents a major milestone for CLEARLIST: transforming static spiritual data into interactive wisdom experiences that honor the authentic teachings of each tradition.**